Olalonper/DevOps-Projects/PROJECT 1 (Linux Practice)/Readme.md

 # FILE MANIPULATION

 ## 1. `sudo` Command
 This command is used to update the package lists for available software packages from the configured repositories.
+The following command was used

-I used ***sudo apt upgrade***.
+- ***sudo apt upgrade*** :

 ![`sudo`](<Images/1. sudo command.PNG>)